 Else then spin theses fibres into coloured yarns in their state of the are spinning facility.

-During 2020, Else processed 373 tonnes of fabric waste from our factories – producing 427 tonnes of yarn - enough to make 1.3m Superdry T-Shirts.
+During 2020, Else processed 373 tonnes of fabric waste from our factories – producing 427 tonnes of yarn - enough to make the equivalent of around 1.3m Superdry T-Shirts.

-Recycled yarns produced from Superdry waste in 2020 use 90% less energy to produce, saved 5,974 Tonnes CO2e and 2987million litres of water compared to conventional virgin materials.
+Recycled yarns produced from Superdry waste in 2020 use 90% less energy to produce, and saved and estimate 6,000 Tonnes CO2e and 3 billion litres of water compared to conventional virgin materials.

 Our aim is to bring more Turkish factories on board with this process in 2021, and then to create similar partnerships in India and China to help further improve the circularity of our garments across our supply base.